 Hannover, Germany City Guide: The best things to Do in Hannover, Germany, plus practical travel info and Hannover travel tips.

 Disclosure: This Hannover Guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 Hannover, Germany isn’t on many people’s travel radar, and after spending a couple days there this autumn, I can confidently say that’s a shame.